hartenthaler/hh_imprint/README.md

 <a name="description"></a>
 ## Description

-This module adds an imprint notice to all pages of a webtrees site.
+This module adds an legal notice footer to all pages of a webtrees site.

-There is maybe a need to present on your website an "Imprint" (depending on your local law and the character of your site)
+There is maybe a need to present on your website a "Legal Notice" (depending on your local law and the character of your site)
 * Germany: [§5 Telemediengesetz (TMG)](https://lxgesetze.de/tmg/5),
 and [§4 Medienstaatsvertrag (MStV)](https://lxgesetze.de/mstv/4)